wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 <img src="fisher_likelihood.png">

 then there is an exactly 50% chance that the derivatives move together or in opposite directions.
 We can safely assert that they are independent of one another, and the behavior of one does not influence the behavior of the other.
 Thus, they are orthogonal.
 You may be wondering why we have added in the minimum of the inside of the integral.
-THe integral may have negative values, which makes no physical sense in a likelihood model!
+The integral may have negative values, which makes no physical sense in a likelihood model!
 Therefore, we shift the entire distribution up by its greatest negative value so that all values are above 0.
 Therefore, in our parameterization:

 <img src="parameterization.png">